Geb-algebra/a-pile-of-useless-codes-built-up-by-ai-agent-and-an-incompetent-operator-geb-algebra/.ai/memory-bank/systemPatterns.md

     participant Route as Route Components
     participant Loader as Route Loaders/Actions
     participant Service as Services
+    participant LlmService as LLM Service
+    participant LlmProvider as LLM Provider
     participant Repo as Repositories
     participant Storage as Local Storage